About this project

 Jams and Preserves by Anneka Manning.
 Published by Thunder Bay Press.

-There’s nothing sweeter than fresh fruit in the summertime, whether it’s strawberries straight from the vine or raspberries from your local market.
-And there’s nothing like an autumn apple from an orchard bursting with crisp delights.
-If only you could enjoy these and other fruits every day of the year?and now with Jams and Preserves, you can!
 With more than 100 recipes for jams, jellies, preserves, and chutneys, Jams and Preserves lets you eat your favorite fruits and vegetables whenever you crave them.
 From blueberry preserves to lime marmalade, banana jam to Thai sweet chili sauce, the condiments contained in this book are easy to make and easy to love.
-And with recipes for everything from cookies like Princess fingers with raspberry jam to pork vindaloo wit...© 2013 Anneka Manning / Thunder Bay Press · Reproduced with permission.
+And with recipes for everything from cookies like Princess fingers with raspberry jam to pork vindaloo with green mango chutney, Jams and Preserves can also be used to create entire meals you’ll love to eat.

 Put two small plates in the freezer for testing purposes (you may not need the second plate).
 Place the berries and lemon juice in a large pan.
 Stir over low heat for 10 minutes, or until the berries are soft.